Applying for Aid

 Eligibility requirements for financial aid:

-- Demonstrate financial need (exception: HOPE Scholarship, Georgia Tuition Equalization Grant, Federal Unsubsidized Stafford Loan and Federal PLUS Loan programs).
+- Demonstrate financial need (exception: HOPE Scholarship, Zell Miller Scholarship, Georgia Tuition Equalization Grant, Direct Unsubsidized Loan and Direct PLUS Loan programs).

 - Have a high school diploma or a General Education Development (GED) certificate or pass an independently administered test approved by the U.S. Department of Education.

 - Be enrolled as a regular degree-seeking student in an eligible program.

 - Be a U.S. citizen or eligible non-citizen.

 - Must not owe a refund on any grant or loan; not be in default on any loan or have made satisfactory arrangements to repay any defaulted loan; and not have borrowed in excess of the loan limits, under Title IV programs, at any institution.